Nigerian Women Gele Styles

 As mentioned earlier, a common way to wear Gele is as an accessory over either the Yoruba style Buba and the Iro, or the Igbo style George (Up and Down) traditional outfit.
 In our contemporary time, modern Nigerian women have found countless new ways to accessorize the Gele itself.
 The newest trend is to add as much bling to the gele as it can take.
 This is called Bling Gele.

-Bling Gele is becoming popular among the fashionista who want to take the wearing of the Gele to another level.
+Bling Gele is becoming popular among fashionistas who want to take wearing the Gele to another level.
 To bling the Gele, precious stones, beads, rhinestones, and sometimes silk flowers can be added to the Gele for a more glamorous appeal.
-Such Gele helps to set one apart where one is the celebrant of a special occasion, such as, a wedding, wedding anniversary, or a milestone birthday celebration.
+Such Gele helps to set one apart where one is the celebrant of a special occasion, such as a wedding, wedding anniversary, or a milestone birthday celebration.

 Bling Gele is gradually catching on as the design is currently available on High Metallic Net Shimmery Gele.
 These types gele are adorned with a layer of quality rhinestone trim, usually on the edge of the Gele.
 A pair (Gele & Ipele - Shawl) of these could cost anywhere from $100 to $120 USD.
 Bling Gele will add that needed sparkle to your special occasion.

 The wearing of Gele by most African culture and by Nigerian women is not a new fad.
-Nigerian women has been donning the Gele as an accessory that completes the traditional attires since pre-colonial times.
-Today, the Gele continues to emerge in designs, styles, and uses.
+Nigerian women have been donning the Gele as an accessory that completes the traditional attires since pre-colonial times.
+Today, the Gele continues to emerge in designs, styles and uses.